Strategic Curriculum Development Program

 Asynchronous Kickstart Course

-Running 6/1–7/16 (with a break the week of 7/4), this asynchronous guided course build experience provides you with one-on-one guidance and feedback from an instructional designer; input and feedback from your peers; and the experience of being a student in an asynchronous course.
+• Running 6/1–7/14 (with a break the week of 7/1), this asynchronous course-build experience provides you with one-on-one guidance and feedback from an instructional designer, input and feedback from your peers, and the experience of being a student in an asynchronous course.
 Expect to spend approximately 6 hours per week engaging in course activities.

-You’ll engage with asynchronous course design principles as you create your learning goals, syllabus, Canvas module structure, plan for student-student and student-faculty engagement, content delivery plan, and curriculum committee online course proposal form.
+• You’ll engage with asynchronous course design principles as you create your learning goals, syllabus, Canvas module structure, student-student and student-faculty engagement plan, content delivery plan, and curriculum committee online course proposal form.

 Instructional Design Consults